Website Update

 Permitting

-• California Coastal Commission Coastal Development Permit 3-01-015, Regional Water Quality Control Board Discharge Permit Waiver.
+• Regional Water Quality Control Board Discharge permit exemption.
 Allows discharge of flow through seawater in San Luis Obispo Bay.
 Limited to discharge of food and nitrogenous waste associate with animal husbandry practices.

 Learn more about the Cal Poly Pier facility, research and history.